Marc Bélanger (trade unionist)

 Marc Bélanger (born 1950) is a labour union educator specializing in information technology and distance education via computer communications.
-He worked for the Workers' Activities Programme of the training centre of the International Labour Organization (ILO) in Turin, Italy, from 2000-2008.
-He was head of the Programme from 2007-2008.
-The Programme operates the largest international union education school in the world.
-Its objective is to help build the capacities of unions in developing countries.
-The ILO is a specialized agency of the United Nations.
+He worked for the Workers' Activities Programme of the training centre of the International Labour Organization (ILO) in Turin, Italy, from 2000-08.
+He was head of the Programme from 2007-08.
+The Programme objective is to help build the capacities of unions in developing countries.